 The Tiwi Islands of Bathurst and Melville Island consists of approximately 2500 people.
-Historically the death rate had averaged at 40 people per year, 2014-2015 saw an above average rate, with the average been reached on the 27th January 2015, and a yearly figure in excess of 65.
-At the time of writing preparing this document there have on been 4 deaths in the first two months of 2015-2016, below the average.
+Historically the death rate had averaged at 40 people per year, 2015-2016 saw a lower then average rate, with a yearly figure in excess of 27.
 There is nothing to suggest that the growth of the population rate will not follow prior years.

 As the Tiwi private economy grow the number of non-Tiwi in the form of fly in fly out workers has increased.
-The private economy enterprises has the capacity to accommodate these additional works without encroaching on the housing stock or diminishing infrastructure assets available for the Tiwi's.
+The private economy enterprises have the capacity to accommodate these additional works without encroaching on the housing stock or diminishing infrastructure assets available for the Tiwi's.